griptape-ai/griptape-cli/README.md

 The Griptape CLI is a command-line interface for interacting with features of [Griptape Cloud](https://www.griptape.ai/cloud).
 Today, it provides an emulator for Griptape Cloud Skatepark, which allows you to run and test your Structures locally.

+## Prerequisites
+    - A GitHub account
+    - Python 3.9 or later

 ## Installation

 1. Install griptape-cli